BelArvardan/vpn/README.md

+OpenWRT package for IVPN

-OpenWRT package for VyprVPN
+This is a fork of Kirill Scherbenok's OpenWRT package for VyprVPN, found here https://github.com/scherbenokk/vpn.git/.

-To use these packages you need to add this feed to your openwrt feeds list dy adding following line in openwrt_source_tree/feeds.conf.default file: src-git vpn https://github.com/scherbenokk/vpn.git
+To use these packages you need to add this feed to your openwrt feeds list dy adding following line in openwrt_source_tree/feeds.conf.default file: src-git vpn https://github.com/BelArvardan/vpn.git

 Update/download all feeds: ./scripts/feeds update